Should You Contribute to a Traditional or a Roth IRA for your future?

 Roth IRAs are another type of retirement account that allows you to set aside money for your future.
 Roth IRAs differ from Traditional IRAs in that you don’t get a tax deduction on contributions now — they are made with after-tax dollars — but all of the growth is completely tax-free.
 This differs from the Traditional IRA where the contributions are deductible today — but then you pay tax in the future.

 Roth IRAs have some big benefits in the long run.
 Roth IRAs are especially beneficial to those who are in a lower tax bracket now than they expect to be in the future.
 Additionally, Roth IRAs are a valuable estate planning tool.
-They have unique rules when it comes time to pass along, and when it comes to tax planning, there are many benefits.
+They have unique rules when it comes time to pass along, and when it comes to tax and estate planning, there are several benefits.
 And again, the money grows tax-free.

 Which One Is Right for You?